Wilhelm Mohr (politician)

 Wilhelm Mohr (11 August 1886 – 1978) was a Norwegian landowner and politician.

 Biography

-He was born in Fana to merchant and consul Conrad Mohr and Agnete Kroepelien, was a brother of Anton Mohr, and the father of airforce general Wilhelm Mohr.
-He served as mayor of the municipality of Fana for two periods, and was elected to the Storting for the periods 1919-1924 and 1931-1933.
+He was born in Fana Municipality to merchant and consul Conrad Mohr and Agnete Kroepelien, was a brother of Anton Mohr, and the father of airforce general Wilhelm Mohr.
+He served as mayor of Fana Municipality for two periods, and was elected to the Storting for the periods 1919-1924 and 1931-1933.
 He was decorated Commander of the Order of St. Olav in 1946, and was a Commander of the Order of the Dannebrog, Commander of the Order of Vasa, and Commander of the Order of the White Rose of Finland.